 Suspect the sensational: When we see something posted that looks sensational, it is even more important to be skeptical.
 Exaggerated and provocative headlines with excessive use of capital letters or emotional language are serious red flags.

-Go back to the story again (and again): Breaking news will continue to break.
+Go back to the story again (and again): When was the story written?
+What is its context?
+Breaking news will continue to break.
 Early reports are built from limited information so you’ll want to watch a story grow into a fuller picture.